xaizek/uncov/README.md

 Provided command-line interface should be familiar to most of git users and helps to avoid switching to a browser to verify code coverage.

+It's also possible to display coverage information in a browser, say, on a CI server.
+This makes uncov something like self-hosted coveralls.io analogue (but note that Web-interface is secondary in this case and isn't feature complete).

 ### Structure ###